 - Read the ASU Protection of Non-student Minors on Campus Policy

-- Complete a Protection of Non-student Minors on Campus Policy Acknowledgement Form.
+- Complete a Protection of Non-Student Minors on Campus online training through Vector.

-- Upon completion of the required training components, Authorized Adults or Program Staff are required to provide the signed a Policy Acknowledgement Form and Mandated Reporters Certificate of Completion to the ASU Program Sponsor each fiscal year.
+- Upon completion of the required training components, Authorized Adults, Volunteers and Program Staff are required to provide a copy of the Certificate of Completions to the ASU Program Sponsor/Director each calendar year.
 It is suggested that individuals also retain a copy for their personal records.

 Response protocol for accusations of suspected child abuse: